 Determine if additional checks/balances/verifications are required post transition (transferred from DT-D)

-The CWG recommends that a formal study is required to be carried out post transition to investigate whether there is a need for,and if so, how to increase the robustness of the operational arrangements for making changes to the Root Zone content to reduce or eliminate single points of failure.
+The CWG recommends that a formal study be undertaken post transition to investigate whether there is a need to increase (and if so how) the robustness of the operational arrangements for making changes to the Root Zone content to reduce or eliminate single points of failure.
 This study should include a risk analysis and cost/benefit analysis factoring in the history and possibility of such problems.

 Changes to the Root Zone Management Architecture and Operation.